millarde/kerfguitars/src/pages/blog/2021-05-23-a-tale-of-two-teles.md

 templateKey: blog-post
 title: A Tale of Two Teles
 date: 2021-05-23T17:33:16.758Z
-description: At least on the Amateur Luthier group on Facebook, there's a ready source of StewMac hate.
-It's common for any reference to StewMac to include unkind comments that are rarely backed up with pertinent personal experience.
+description: At least on one amateur guitar building group on Facebook, there's a ready source of StewMac hate.
+It's common for any reference to StewMac to include unkind comments that are only occasionally backed up with pertinent personal experience.
 One area where this happens is guitar kits.
 The comments are generally 'get a cheaper kit on eBay or Amazon, it will cost you less and be just as good'.
 While we don't share the StewMac hate, challenge accepted.
-We'll walk through the whole building process and compare the finished products in a series of posts.
+  We'll walk through the whole building process of T-style kits from StewMac and BexGears and compare the finished products in a series of posts.
 featuredpost: true
 featuredimage: /img/telecomp-woods.png
 ---